Liechtenstein national under-19 football team

 The Liechtenstein national under-19 football team is the national under-19 football team of Liechtenstein and is controlled by the Liechtenstein Football Association.
 The team competes in the UEFA European Under-19 Football Championship, held every year.

+Players

+Current Squad

+The following players were called up for 2027 UEFA European Under-19 Championship qualification fixtures against Denmark, Romania, and Andorra between 25-31 March 2026.